LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/gmock_for_dummies.md

 2. Create some mock objects.
 3. Specify your expectations on them (How many times will a method be called?
     With what arguments?
 What should it do? etc.).
-4. Exercise some code that uses the mocks; optionally, check the result using googletest assertions.
+4. Exercise some code that uses the mocks; optionally, check the expectedValue using googletest assertions.
 If a mock method is called more than expected or with wrong arguments, you'll get an error immediately.
 5. When a mock is destructed, gMock will automatically check whether all